ska-sa/katdal/doc/mvf_v4.rst

 every stream type).

-Only ``stream_type`` and ``src_streams`` are guaranteed to be in the stream namespace i.e., independent of the capture block.
+Only ``stream_type`` and ``src_streams`` are guaranteed to be in the stream namespace, i.e. independent of the capture block.
 The others may appear either in the capture-stream namespace or the stream namespace.

 ``inherit`` (string)